Five Skills To Help You Succeed As A Dental Administrative Assistant This Year

 Employment for entry-level employment in the dental field is expected to increase 23% over the next 10 years, faster than average for all occupations, according to the Bureau of Labor Statistics.
 With this growing demand for DAA’s, it is essential that graduates cultivate the skills and traits that will help them stand out in the employment market.

-Here at Northwest Career College, our Dental Administrative Assisting Program prepares students to work in any dental office.
-Our expansive, nine operatory lab provides students with real-life dental office experience.
+Here at our vocational Training Institute, Dental Administrative Assisting Program prepares students to work in any dental office.
+Our expansive, nine-operatory lab provides students with real-life dental office experience.

 You will be trained to handle clerical duties such as scheduling appointments, handling insurance claims, and monitoring inventory.
 You will work with documents, forms, and computer systems.
 No other Dental Administrative Assistant Program in Las Vegas offers this type of advanced training.